Find Out What are The Best SEO Website Builders

 - Offers a lot of plugins to optimize for SEO

-- We continue to see clients suffer for slow indexing
+- We continue to see clients suffer from slow indexing

 - Site is AJAX based so Google takes its time indexing pages

 - Not a modern site architecture which is far from AMP standards

 Unless you need the most SEO power you can get, Wix is a fairly standard choice that is acceptable but definitely not remarkable in any way.
 It gives you some flexibility, it’s easy to use and it works out of the box.
 It’s a good first choice, but you’ll definitely need an upgrade in the future and it may be best to seek a better platform from the beginning.

 Squarespace is another simple-to-use website platform that allows you to create beautiful websites using pre-made templates and a simple editor.
 Millions of people use Squarespace on a regular basis thanks to its simple setup and integration with other services.
 However, there is no SEO tool built into Squarespace and you’ll need to use their existing SEO features.